LuisRHDev/Ansible-Example/README.md

 2. Note: Inventory file will target server group [Linux_systems] and should be provided with -i and linux system password via --ask-pass.
 2.2 This configuration, took about 14 hours to complete over Q3 2023 for Linux admin AD System integration.
-2.3 Documentation shared on this portal has been edeited and not-tested after removing production/customer environment details and is provided as a technical gallery/portfolio.
+2.3 This documentation is being published for technical review and as a professional body of work.
+Configuration has not been tested after editing to removing production/customer environment details.
-   Execute in your own environment or in production at your own risk (Or just dont without technical expertise into these technologies).
+0.0 Execute in your own environment or in production at your own risk (Or just dont without technical expertise into these technologies).